gabb7/AReS-MaRS/README.md

 This repository contains code that implements the AReS and MaRS algorithms as presented in the paper:

 > [**AReS and MaRS - Adversarial and MMD-Minimizing Regression for SDEs.**](http://proceedings.mlr.press/v97/abbati19a.html)
-> *Gabriele Abbati\*, Philippe Wenk\*, Michael A Osborne, Andreas Krause, Bernhard Schölkopf* and Stefan Bauer.
+> *Gabriele Abbati\*, Philippe Wenk\*, Michael A Osborne, Andreas Krause, Bernhard Schölkopf and Stefan Bauer*.
 In _Proceedings of the 36th International Conference on Machine Learning (ICML)_, 2019.
 > \
 > \*: equal contribution